 During its inquiry, the Commission interviewed the President of the Republic of Guinea and several representatives of his Government.
 It met with 687 persons, in Conakry and Dakar.

 The Commission is in a position to confirm the identity of 156 persons who were killed or who disappeared: 67 persons killed whose bodies were returned to their families, 40 persons who were seen dead in the stadium or in morgues but whose bodies have disappeared, and 49 persons who were seen in the stadium but whose fate is unknown.
 It confirms that at least 109 women were subjected to rape and other sexual violence, including sexual mutilation and sexual slavery.
 Several women died of their wounds following particularly cruel sexual attacks.
 The Commission also confirms hundreds of other cases of torture or of cruel, inhuman or degrading treatment.
 Dozens of persons were arrested and arbitrarily detained in the military camps of Alpha Yaya Diallo and Kundara and in the barracks of the riot police (CMIS), where they were tortured.
 The security forces also systematically stole demonstrators’ property and engaged in looting.
-The Commission considers that, during the abuses on 28 September and the immediate aftermath, the Guinean authorities deliberately embarked on destruction of the traces of the violations committed, with the aim of concealing the facts:

 • cleaning of the stadium